shahmilav/blog/src/posts/england/day9__sky-garden.md

 Sky Garden was really fun.
 There was a line, but after that, we got to go straight to the top.

 The view was beautiful.
 We could see Canary Wharf, the Tower of London, Tower Bridge, London City Hall, London Bridge, HMS Belfast, The Shard, London Eye, and St. Pauls Cathedral.
 In the distance, but still visible was Big Ben.
 Buckingham wasn't visible, because, as I've mentioned, it is in the complete other corner of London than everything else.
-It was stunning.
+Either way, it was stunning.

 The outside balcony was cool, and so was the inside.
 It was a very nice place, defined by the amazing view of the entire London.
 In my opinion, we left too soon.